2005 Minnesota Golden Gophers football team: Tulsa

-All-time record against Tulsa: 2–0–0

 The Gophers open the 2005 season in dominating fashion.
 Laurence Maroney rushed for 203 yards and 2 touchdowns.
 Bryan Cupito added 235 yards passing and 1 touchdown.
 Gary Russell had only six carries but two touchdowns, both coming in the fourth quarter.

 Colorado State

-All-time record against Colorado State: 2–0–0

 The Gophers continued their high scoring ways to open the season, romping over Colorado State.
 Laurence Maroney had another big day, rushing for 133 yards and 2 touchdowns.
 Gary Russell had 2 touchdowns on seven carries.
 The Golden Gophers had fantastic average field position, starting at their own 40-yard line, but Tulsa averaged their starting at their own 21-yard line.